Money Tree Leaning or Falling Over? 5 Causes & Easy Fix

 If you have a very long money tree, it will tend to lean.
 Leaning is also the reason for a weak money tree.

-Houseplants are usually not as strong as plants grown outdoors and therefore become weak and start leaning if they don’t get enough care.
+Houseplants are usually not as strong as plants grown outdoors and, therefore, become weak and start leaning if they don’t get enough care.

 The two ways that can help you keep your money tree upright are: